MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 ```

 !!! note
-    Here we omited the call to `symmetrize` after `project_biorthogonal` because
+    Here we omitted the call to `symmetrize` after `project_biorthogonal` because
-    simplify can reorder the indices in the sum and achieve the same.
+    simplify can reorder the indices in the sum and achieve the same effect.
 This
-    misses a factor of 2 which is compensated for by omiting the `1//2` in front
+    misses a factor of 2 which is compensated for by omitting the `1//2` in front
     of the sum.

 And combined